 2) The wife’s response to her husband’s leadership is very important.
 Often the slightest resistance or displeasure from her is enough to discourage a husband and cause him to give up on his efforts in this area.
 However, a man’s fulfillment, goals, finances, priorities, and relationships are profoundly impacted by his spiritual leadership, and therefore a wife’s role in encouraging her husband is one of her highest callings. – IBLP

 Unfortunately, many husbands would love to be the spiritual leader of their families, but they aren’t able to because their wives get in the way.
 Do you ever criticize his decisions or insist on making important decisions yourself, even unknowingly?
 Many husbands desperately want to please their wives, and as a result, will often turn into peacemakers rather than leaders for the sake of their marriage. – Family share

 In short, complementarianism/ Biblical™ Patriarchy claim that to make your husband a leader, a wife should step back “even if [she] think[s she] ha[s] a better way to do it.”
 The “slightest resistance or displeasure from her is enough to discourage a husband and cause him to give up on his efforts in this area.”
 And if you “ever criticize his decisions“, you are to blame that he is not a leader.

-But someone who will withdraw if his decisions is ever criticized is not great leadership material – why would God decree someone like that the leader?
-Jesus does not give up on leading us at the slightest resistence or displeasure.
+But someone who will withdraw if his decisions are ever criticized is not great leadership material – why would God decree someone like that the leader?
+Jesus does not give up on leading us at the slightest resistance or displeasure.
 (What is more, God gave the woman a brain, too – bad decisions should not be followed.)

 In Biblical gender roles, nobody is allowed to simply work out the marriage dynamics that fits their personalities and gifts.
 Complementarianism is one-size-fits-all marriage advice.
 And no married couple is the same as the next couple.